Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### `[Weapons]` Section

 - Vinifera implements the reading of a new `RULES.INI` section, `[Weapons]`, to allow the definition of WeaponTypes.
-This is to fix the issue known as the "Weed Guy" hack, and ensure all weapons are allocated in the WeaponsType heaps before any weapon lookup or loading is performed.
+This is to remove the need for the work-around known as the "Weed Guy" hack, and ensure all weapons are allocated in the WeaponsType heaps before any weapon lookup or loading is performed.

 ### Various Keys Ported from Red Alert 2